Liver Health

 Start Tracking

-This is the question everyone wants answered.
-Some studies have suggested that very light drinking (less than 1 drink per day) in people with simple steatosis doesn't appear to cause additional liver damage.
-A few studies even suggested potential cardiovascular benefits.
+The older data: Several observational studies from the 2010s suggested that very light drinking (less than 1 standard drink per day) in people with simple steatosis didn't appear to cause additional liver damage.
+A few even suggested potential cardiovascular benefits from moderate alcohol consumption.

-The American Liver Foundation, Harvard Medical School, and the AASLD all take a cautious position: there is no established safe level of alcohol consumption for people with liver disease.
+The official position: The American Liver Foundation, Harvard Medical School, and the AASLD all take a cautious stance: there is no established safe level of alcohol consumption for people with liver disease.

 What to drink instead

-• Water with lemon or lime — simple, hydrating, zero liver impact.
+• Water with lemon or lime.
+Simple, hydrating, zero liver burden.
+Add fresh mint or cucumber for variety.

 🤖